A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: Statistical guarantees

-\end{ttheorem} A detailed bound, with constants that are made comparatively more explicit is provided in the proof of Theorem~\ref{r:power_MMD}.
+\end{ttheorem} A slightly weaker separation condition, with constants that are made comparatively more explicit is provided in the proof of Theorem~\ref{r:power_MMD}.
+This finer bound also explicitely depends on the ratio $\cXY=\nX/\nY$, while we used here $\cXY≤1$ for simplification.
 Note that the dependence of the separation rate (in terms of the MMD) on the smallest sample size $\nX$ is $\nX^{-1/2}$.
 It matches the known minimax optimal rate of testing in this setting, as established in \Cref{s:testing} \pcite[Th.
-8]{kim2024DifferentiallyPrivatePermutation}.
+8]{fixed_kim2024DifferentiallyPrivatePermutation}.